AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

 # DataViews

-APIs for working with data views.
+APIs for working with Data Views

 ### Properties